-Our whole-school approach was originally negotiated between teaching staff and a representative body of parents.
-Similarly, changes that have been identified from the annual review process, have been endorsed by the staff and P&C., ensuring we have a consistent, well-known and fair process for all.
+Our whole-school approach is reviewed regularly and changes that are identified have been endorsed by the staff and P&C., ensuring we have a consistent, well-known and fair process for all.
 Ongoing induction and training for all staff is made available.
 Parents also undertake an induction at the enrolment interview.